Fredric

 The present invention is directed to therapeutic

-glasses for changing the psychological state of a user and is also
+glasses for changing the psychological state of a user and is

-directed to a method of using the therapeutic glasses.
+also directed to a method of using the therapeutic glasses.

 The therapeutic glasses include at least one lens of a size

-sufficient to cover an eye of the user, wherein at least one lens
+sufficient to cover an eye of the user, wherein at least one

-The method includes providing to a user therapeutic glasses having
+The method includes providing to a user therapeutic glasses

 The present invention has many advantages.
-The glasses are useful
+The glasses are

-anxiety, depression, post-traumatic stress disorder, compulsions,
+as anxiety, depression, post-traumatic stress disorder,

-eating disorders, addictions, attention deficit disorders and
+compulsions, eating disorders, addictions, attention deficit

 BRIEF DESCRIPTION OF THE DRAWINGS